fwartner/n8n-lexware-office/REPOSITORY_CLEANUP_SUMMARY.md

 3. **File integrity**: All necessary files are present in dist folder
 4. **Documentation**: Complete installation and usage guides
 5. **License**: MIT license properly included
+6. **Directory structure**: Package is now flattened for maximum accessibility

 ## 🎯 Ready for